osccoding/osc_stashcreator/README.md

 # osc_stashcreator
-A small script that will make you happy because you will stop making stash in all your jobs
+A small script that will make you happy because you will stop making stashes in all your jobs